-Process Analytical Technology (PAT) provides the ability for real-time online quality control during batch recipe execution.
+Process Analytical Technology (PAT) provides the ability for real-time, online quality control during batch recipe execution.
 To achieve this benefit, manufacturers must incorporate a PAT solution into their existing batch framework while leveraging existing assets and minimizing risk to existing recipes.

-Emerson can assist you with implementing a PAT solution that will give you a better view to your process - the ability to predict when your quality attributes are out of specification - and when and what action is needed to avoid product quality issues.
+Emerson Process Management can assist you with implementing a PAT solution that will give you a better view of your process - the ability to predict when your quality attributes are out of specification - and when and what action is needed to avoid product quality issues.

 Emerson's solution for incorporating PAT into batch recipe development and execution is composed of the following components:

-- The Emerson Data Analytics modeling tool, - The Optimal synTQ[®] PAT data management package, and - A recipe configured in the DeltaV[TM] digital automation system or in Syncade[TM] Smart Operations Management Suite.
+- 1) the Emerson Data Analytics modeling tool - 2) the Optimal synTQ[®] PAT data management package, and - a recipe configured in the DeltaV[TM] digital automation system or in Syncade[TM] Smart Operations Management Suite.